lrutten/rpi-pico-python-sps30-demo/README.md

 Use the `Makefile` to copy the Python code to the board.
 A copy to `main.py` can be made in order to start the demo at power-up.

-The source code is taken from the following repository and is adapted to the Raspberry Pico.
+The source code is taken from the following repository and is adapted to the Raspberry Pi Pico.

 * [https://github.com/dvsu/sps30.git](https://github.com/dvsu/sps30.git)